 fbpx

-Menopause and Changing Body Composition
+Menopause and Body Composition – Carb Needs

 One of the MOST common questions we get from our athletes is “how do I manage this new body fat that I can’t get rid of?”